Protests roiling US colleges escalate with arrests, new encampments and closures

 With tensions at Columbia continuing to run high and some students afraid to set foot on the campus, officials said the university will switch to hybrid learning for the rest of the semester.

-Protests have been spreading elsewhere in New York and nationwide.
-Many universities have about two weeks of classes left before the semester ends and have been grappling with how to handle protests.
+Many universities have about two weeks of classes left before the semester ends and have been grappling with how to handle the protests, which have spread nationwide.

-California State Polytechnic University, Humboldt, announced that its campus will be closed through Wednesday after demonstrators occupied a building Monday night.
-Classes were to be conducted remotely, the school said on its website.

-At the University of Michigan, protesters had set up more than 30 tents on the central part of the Ann Arbor campus called the Diag.

-In Connecticut, police on Monday arrested 60 protesters at Yale University, including 47 Yale students, after they refused to leave an encampment on Beinecke Plaza.
+In Connecticut, police arrested 60 protesters — including 47 students — Monday at Yale University, after they refused to leave an encampment on Beinecke Plaza.

-Yale President Peter Salovey said protesters had declined an offer to end the demonstration and meet with trustees, and after several warnings, school officials determined “the situation was no longer safe” and police cleared the encampment and made arrests.
+Yale President Peter Salovey said protesters had declined an offer to end the demonstration and meet with trustees.
+After several warnings, school officials determined “the situation was no longer safe” so police cleared the encampment and made arrests.

 Since the war began, colleges and universities have struggled to balance safety with free speech rights.
 Many long tolerated protests but are now doling out more heavy-handed discipline.